ArtifexSoftware/mupdf/docs/bindings.rst

 * A default installation is sufficient.

+* Debug binaries are required for debug builds of the MuPDF Python API.

 * If "Customize Installation" is chosen, make sure to include "py launcher" so that the ``py`` command will be available.